What is malnutrition?

 Malnutrition is not a poverty condition!

-Unfortunately, if you are like most, you would never consider you are malnourished because you normally associate malnutrition with poverty nations.
+Unfortunately, if you are like most, you would never consider yourself as being malnourished because you normally associate malnutrition with poverty nations.
 After all, no one shows an American as being malnourished.

 However, malnutrition is an equal opportunity and nondiscriminatory condition.
-It crosses all socioeconomic boundaries and includes people that only consume the highest quality foods such as organics.
+It crosses all socioeconomic boundaries and includes people that only consume the highest quality foods such as meticulously grown organics.

-For the most part, Americans are over-fed and malnourished because we live in a society where fast and processed foods are dietary staples.
+For the most part, Americans are over-fed and undernourished because we live in a society where fast and processed foods are dietary staples.

 “We are what we eat” and “what we eat depends on the soil that produces it,” declares Dr. William A. Albrecht, University of Missouri.
 “Human health troubles often come from poor nutrition which weakens the body.
 With its defenses down the body is less able to resist the attacks of bacteria and other forces.”
 CASS CITY CHRONICLE—FRIDAY, OCTOBER 10, 1947.